Tour of the Grand Canyon Begins and Ends in Las Vegas

 Be careful as you will be very close to the edge.
 Also, winds can cause havoc as you try to stabilize everything – I had to tie my rucksack with some heavy lenses in it to weigh down my tripod.

 What proved to be a photo challenge at Horseshoe Bend was trying to fit in the entire vista of the bend into one image.
 I had read that a wide angled lens would be best, so took one (Nikkor 28mm f/1.8), but when I tried it I was not able to get the shot needed.
-I reverted back to my kit lens (Nikon 24-105mm) and planned to take several panoramic shots which could be stitched together later in Photoshop.
+I reverted back to my kit lens (Nikon 24-105mm) and planned to take several panoramic shots that could be stitched together later in Photoshop.

-There are few words that one can say on seeing the Grand Canyon for the first time.
+There are few words that one can say about seeing the Grand Canyon for the first time.
 If you have no church, then I’m sure this will suffice.
 The scale of it is mind-blowing.
 15 miles across the chasm from the south to the north rim and one mile deep!

 Our first encounter with this great wonder occurred a few miles east of Canyon village itself.
 We turned off the main road to see the sunset over this magnificent vista.
 Much to my surprise, I came across a stag grazing near the cliff edge.
 With a little patience, perhaps he would come out of the shaded thicket into this glorious sunset.
 He soon did and displayed his magnificent set of antlers with the canyon as a backdrop.